AMReX-Fusion/Furnace/Docs/source/software.rst

 objects in C++ that communicate with Fortran through pointers to data regions that appear as multidimensional arrays.

-Castro uses a structured-grid approach to hydrodynamics.
+Furnace uses a structured-grid approach to hydrodynamics.
 We work with square/cubic zones that hold state variables (density, momentum, etc.) and compute the fluxes of these quantities through the interfaces of the zones (this is a finite-volume approach).